 5# Deodorant.
 I know it is a biggy.
 It has to work, full stop.
 No messing about.
 No one wants to smell obviously.
 Still given that there are more and more plastic free available it is always worth trying them out I say.
 They don’t cost a fortune so here is the one I am using at the moment Lush Aromaco Deodorant.
 I keep mine in the fridge but you don’t need to.
 Before applying it I run it under a little bit of water.
 It really works even during the heatwave in London.
 I have also heard of and keen to try later as soon as my bar finishes Earth Conscious.

-Pollution level of the casings: spray cans – big no no – they hardly can ever be recycled especially if they are half empty then they are treated as hazardous items.
-So for the plastic casing… well it is plastic and only 9%-10% of all plastic created on this planet has ever been recycled.
+Pollution level of the casings: Plastic casing… well it is plastic and only 9%-10% of all plastic created on this planet has ever been recycled.

 6# Cotton buds with paper stick.
-Honestly, I don’t get why they ever make plastic ones?
-The paper stick is just as good.
-Surely paper is cheaper to make then plastic so why did they bother?
-For that 5-10 second we are actually using it?!
-Waitrose now have the paper stick ones.
+For that 5-10 second we are actually using it, our environment is suffering.
+Waitrose now have the paper stick ones (plastic casing though) or go completely plastic free with these.
 Not much to write about it, it is a cotton buds.
 Does the job!
-Get the paper stick one.
-Done!
+Get the paper stick one if you can afford it.

 Pollution level – as we are tent to flush then down the toilet they all end up in our Sea (like most plastic items).
 On one Scottish beach alone, 13,500 plastic cotton bud sticks were found by conservation volunteers from the Marine Conservation Society in a single visit.
 They are just everywhere in our Sea and beaches.
 Google search the image “cotton buds on beaches” and you will see…